Top EU court strikes down more of Poland's judicial overhaul | Law-Order

 On Monday, the European Court of Justice (ECJ) said that publishing online declarations of judges' memberships of associations, non-profit foundations or political parties violated their right to privacy and could be used to sway them.
 The Luxembourg-based court listed that element along with several others in the PiS judicial overhaul that were damaging the independence of judges, and hence undermining the rule of law.

-"The Polish justice reform of December 2019 infringes EU law," the court said in a statement.
+"The Polish justice reform of December 2019 infringes EU law," a court statement said.
 "The value of the rule of law is an integral part of the very identity of the European Union."
 A hardline deputy justice minister of Poland, Sebastian Kaleta, swiftly dismissed the ruling as "farce".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)